sudarshanmestha/Speech-To-Text/README.md

 MIT License

 ✨ Author
-Built with ❤️ by Jana
+Built with ❤️ by Sudarshan